OpenDataScotland/.github/profile/README.md

 ## Contributions

 Contributions (big and small) are always welcome!
-Please check out our [project board](https://github.com/OpenDataScotland/the_od_bods/projects/1) to see what we're working on at the moment.
+Please read our [Contributor Guide](.github/CONTRIBUTING.md) and check out our [project board](https://github.com/OpenDataScotland/the_od_bods/projects/1) to see what we're working on at the moment.

 Not sure where to start or what to work on?
-Feel free to get in touch with us...
+Get in touch with us!
 * on Twitter [@opendata_sco](https://twitter.com/opendata_sco)
 * on [Slack: Open Data Scotland](https://join.slack.com/t/opendatascotland/shared_invite/zt-yfcc64tg-xIF1cOxkWbKZqI8ZBPzkGg) #ods-website